65 Reasons Why MPs Should Stop Brexit

 “I don’t believe Brexit would have happened were it not for the data targeting technology and network of actors set up by Cambridge Analytica.
 “I don’t believe the Brexit result was won fairly or legitimately.” – Chrisopher Whylie

 18. Russia attempted to influence the referendum result:

 - There is increasing evidence that Russia tried to influence the referendum campaign.
-Analysis by digital experts 89up.org estimated that Russian funded social media outlets and Twitter bots generated over 130 million impressions with a value of around £4.1m.
+Analysis by digital experts 89up.org estimated that Russian funded social media outlets.
+Twitter bots generated over 130 million impressions with a value of around £4.1m.

 - The Russian ambassador introduced Banks to a Russian businessman who offered Banks the opportunity to buy into Russian goldmines.